Girls Who Drive.

 Take your time and ignore the haters.

-Remember, your safety and the safety of others is most important — not impressing some stranger.
+Remember, your safety and the safety of others is most important — not impressing a stranger.

 2. Notes Are Your Friend